 Rule 3.
 If using fruit, add to your dry ingredients.
 The flour coating will help stop the fruit from sinking.

-3. Fill a measuring jug with 200ml of semi skimmed milk before adding two eggs, apple sauce and vanilla extract.
+2. In a measuring jug, add 200ml of semi-skimmed milk, before adding two eggs, apple sauce and vanilla extract.
 Beat with a fork until combined.

 If you’ve had a go at making my muffins or any of my recipes, I’d love to hear about it @corrieheale email@example.com